MathuxNY-73/leetcode/ArrayAndString/README.md

       overall time complexity is O(N log M).
 There is constant extra space needed so O(1)
 - [X] Submit solution.
 Got correct in 8 ms with 8.3 MB
+- [X] Previous solution can be optimized.
+When a best index column is found then there is no need to consider rows where element at `best column index - 1` is zero.
+Doing that we will only binary search columns that can be better.
+      In the worst case, we will only visit O(N+M) elements in the matrix.
+      Indeed at each row, in the worst case we would skip 1 more element on the right of the matrix.
+- [X] Submit solution.
+Got correct in 4 ms with 8.3 MB
 - [X] Problem solved